izure1/klaf/docs/document/README.md

 ### Explicit Type Specification

-The table is distinguished by key-value, where the key is the field name of the table, and the value has default and validate properties.
+The table is distinguished by key-value, where the key is the column name of the table, and the value has default and validate properties.

 ```typescript
 const db = TissueRollDocument.Open({